M17-Project/M17_spec/docs/data_link_layer.rst

 The fields in Table 3 (except tail) form initial LSF.
 It contains all information needed to establish M17 link.
-Later in the transmission, the initial LSF is divided into 6 "chunks" and transmitted interleaved with data.
-The purpose of that is to allow late-joiners to receive the LICH at any point of the transmission.
-The process of collecting full LSF takes 6 frames or 6*40 ms = 240 ms. Four TAIL bits are needed for the convolutional coder to go back to state 0, so also the ending trellis position is known.
+Later in the transmission, the initial LSF is divided into 6 "chunks" and transmitted beside the payload data.
+This allows late-joiners to reconstruct the LICH after collecting all the pieces, and start decoding the stream even though they missed the beginning of the transmission.
+The process of collecting full LSF takes 6 frames or 6*40 ms = 240 ms. Four TAIL bits are needed for the convolutional coder to go back to state 0, so the ending trellis position is also known.

 Voice coder rate is inferred from TYPE field, bits 1 and 2.